List of content you will read in this article:

 Features of KVM

 KVM is an excellent application to provide you with the best services for running your large setups.
 It's the only application that turns Linux into a hypervisor.
 KVM is a part of Linux and vice versa, meaning that everything Linux has, KVM has too.
 However, there are some critical features of KVM that make it the preferred hypervisor at an enterprise level:

 KVM uses a combination of security-enhanced Linux (SELinux) and secures virtualization (sVirt) to enhance the virtual machine security and isolation process.
-The combination of these technologies makes it possible to establish security boundaries around VMs and allow Mandatory Access Control (MAC) security to be applied to guest virtual machines.
+These technologies make it possible to establish security boundaries around VMs and allow Mandatory Access Control (MAC) security to be applied to guest virtual machines.

 KVM is able to use any storage supported by Linux, including some local disks and network-attached storage (NAS).
 KVM allows multipath input/output may be used to improve storage and provide data redundancy.
-It also supports thin provisioning, which allocated storage on demand rather than all upfront.
+It also supports thin provisioning, which allocates storage on demand rather than all upfront.

 KVM can use a multitude of certified Linux-supported hardware platforms.
 Since hardware vendors regularly contribute to the kernel development of Linux, the latest hardware features are often adopted in KVM.

-Live migration is the ability to move a running VM between different physical hosts without any service interruptions.
-During a live migration, the virtual machine remains powered on, with all network connections being active and applications running throughout the relocation process.
+Live migration is the ability to move a running VM between different physical hosts without service interruptions.
+During a live migration, the virtual machine remains powered on, with all network connections active and applications running throughout the relocation process.
 KVM also saves the current state of a VM so that it can be stored and resumed later.

 KVM uses the memory management features of Linux, including the non-uniform memory access and kernel same-page merging.
 The VMs memory can be swapped, backed by large volumes for better performance and shared or backed by a disk file.